 Find out about our 20 year waste management plan and keep track of how we're doing.
 For older copies of any of these documents, please contact us.

-Closed circuit television (CCTV), automatic number plate recognition (ANPR) and body worn video (BWV) cameras operate at all of our household waste recycling centres.
+Closed circuit television (CCTV), automatic number plate recognition (ANPR) and body worn video (BWV) cameras operate at all of our recycling centres.

 These are used:

 - For personal safety on site of public and staff.

 - To monitor access to the sites and ensure their security.

 - To deter illegal deposit of commercial waste.

 - For the prevention and detection of crime such as site break ins.